CESNET/libyang/README.md

 #### Changing Extensions Plugins Directory

-For the YANG extensions, libyang loads the extension plugins.
+As for YANG extensions, libyang allows loading extension plugins.
 By default, the directory to store the plugins is LIBDIR/libyang.
 To change it, use the following cmake option with the value specifying the desired directory: